jpzwolak/NA-suite/README.md

 Any questions or concerns regarding the provided code and requests for additional fetures should be addressed to me at jpzwolak {at} gmail {.} com

 Enjoy!

+## File structure

+`Tools` - this folder contains tools that should make your life easier!

+- `SNA Survey (example).pdf`: an example of an in-class, pen-and-paper social network survey that we designed to collect the netwokr data for our study.

+- `Data-coder.xlsx`: a Microsoft Excel spreadsheet that I designed to simplify the coding process.
+The sheets in this docuemnt are interdependent and therefore some of them are locked to prevent unintentional modification.
+Note that this docuemnt was designed for our survey - to be used with different surveys it needs to be modified or re-designed, whichever is easier.

+	- `Names`: use this sheet to establish a dictionary that will be used in the coding proces.
+For instance, when coding the pen-and-paper surveys I used two-digit identifiers instead of the 7-digit student IDs to avoid errors and to expedite the process.
+	- `Summary`: this sheet is used as a "self-check".
+From the `Names` tab, the student IDs should be pasted to the `ID` column.
+	- `SNAt1`: this sheet should be used to code the data.
+Once the two-digit identifiers are in the respective columns (i.e., `Source` or `Target`), the names of students will be retrived from the `Names` sheet (this can be used as a check to make sure the coding is done correctly).
+To make sure that the weights are coded correctly, the `Summary` sheet can be used.
+In particular, for a given studetn the number of peers listed under the "weight 1", "weight 2" and "weight 3" category needs to be put in from the survey.
+If all weights were coded correctly, the cell `M1` (`V1`, etc.) will have value `0`.
+If the value is non-zero, columns `N`- `R` (`W`-`AA`, etc.) will point to the studetnt with misscoded edges.